attr0/NetEase-Cloud-Music-Convertor/readme.md

 5. play the music

-The music caches will be automatically converted into normal music files by your wish.
+The music caches will be automatically converted into normal music files as your wish.

 ## Implementation/Configuration Detail